Azure/azure-kusto-labs/kafka-integration/distributed-mode/hdinsight-kafka/README.md

 ![HDI](../images/HDI-E2E.png)

-This is a lengthy lab, dedicate 8 hours for this hands on lab if you are ne to Azure and all the distributed systems featured in this lab.
+This is a lengthy lab, dedicate 8 hours for this hands on lab if you are new to Azure and all the distributed systems featured in this lab.

 # 2. Pre-requisites